10 Tips for a Better Year of Goals

 8. Stay in the Know.
 Whether it’s taking a class, learning a new skill or staying up on the daily news.
 Simply stay in the know.
 Know what is happening around you in your community, schools or on a national level.
 Also, stay in the know with taking a new class or trying out a new hobby.
 Read up on something you aren’t quite familiar with or even picking up a book you’ve heard is good.
 Whatever it is, stay in the know.
 This will give you the confidence to stay up on your goal list and will keep your brain energized.

 9. Do a month or two of a Spending Diet.
 I’ve done this a few times with my friends, and it’s actually quite fun.
 And it was great to have a support system too.
 You figure out ways to spend less or nothing at all for a month or two.
+I must say I’m a bit of a payday loan expert; I think they’re great but it would be nice to not have to rely on them so heavily, and instead only use them when I fancy treating myself to something special.
 Obviously necessary items aren’t apart of the spending diet, but unnecessary items are.
 Items like going out, eating out, spending money on clothes or extracurricular activities, etc. Then you take that money and save it or pay off debt.
 You will feel more accomplished and financially secure, which in turn helps you to focus on your goals.